Electric blanket

 A baby develops his or her sleep daily.
 Babies do not yet have a sleep rhythm and fall asleep when they are tired.
 When a baby becomes overtired, he will seem to fight sleep, after which he will still fall asleep.

-Getting a crying baby to sleep involves getting your baby to calm down.
+To get a crying baby to sleep, the key is to calm your baby down again.
 Often this succeeds by holding and comforting him for a while.
 After this, repeating the sleep ritual again ensures the development of the sleep pattern.

-What to do if your baby doesn’t sleep – Conclusion:
+What to do when baby won’t sleep – conclusion

 Keep in mind that it may take some time for your baby to get used to a new routine.
 As parents, you are trying to teach your child to sleep, and this is a process that takes a long time and involves trial and error.
-In the meantime, take good care of yourself and try to agree amongst yourselves how to manage your sleep disruption.
-That way, one of you is not alone in managing disrupted sleep patterns.
-Also, enjoy the peace and quiet when your baby sleeps during the day.
-If you can, get some extra sleep – who doesn’t love a little nap in the afternoon!
+In the meantime, take good care of yourself and try to agree among yourselves as well.
+That way, not one of you is alone.
+And enjoy the peace and quiet when your baby sleeps during the day.
+If you can, get some extra sleep, too.

 Here are some additional tips that may help you: